unknown321/wampy/MAKING_OF.md

 It started with [SensMe™](https://en.wikipedia.org/wiki/SensMe).
 SensMe™ is a technology which detects mood/tempo in your audio track.
-It was made by Gracenote, Inc. (despite what Wikipedia says) and works like this: audio stream is played into highly compressed version of itself, analyzed and stored into `SMFMF` ID3 tag.
+It was made by Gracenote, Inc. (despite what Wikipedia says) and works like this: audio stream is played into highly compressed version of itself, analyzed and stored into `GEOB` (General object) ID3 tag named `USR_SMFMF`.
 Then client (player software) reads that tag, possibly reanalyzing compressed data and saves mood data to internal database (citation needed, not sure about that).
 This mechanism is decades old and backwards compatible, tracks analyzed with [Sony Media Center from like 2009](https://archive.org/download/SonyEricssonC510) are recognized by NW-A50 from 2018.
 If you are interested in this stuff, you can look for Gracenote documentation, where this process is described a little better.
 If you are *really* interested, you can also decompile `gnsdk_*` libraries and find traces of various algorithms, sophisticated math...
 Fun stuff.

 Why do I even care?
 First, it takes some time to analyze a song, like 10 seconds each.
 You need to launch Sony media application (Electron garbage, which barely works on Linux), load all your tracks into it and wait for hours.
-Then your audio file grows by almost a megabyte of `SMFMF` data, possibly corrupting ID3 tags in process (unacceptable).
+Then your audio file grows by almost a megabyte of `USR_SMFMF` data, possibly corrupting ID3 tags in process (unacceptable).

 Is there a way of faster tagging with fewer data?
 Mood should be like what, 10 bytes of ids, right (Energetic (0x01)=10, Relaxing (0x02)=2, Mellow (0x03)=0.5)?
 Tempo is literally a number, a sequence of numbers if it changes during song, not a megabyte.
 Perhaps I could feed my music to music-specialized LLM and write those bytes myself?

 So I tried to reverse engineer the format (and failed).
-There are at least 3 backwards-compatible versions of `SMFMF` data.
+There are at least 3 backwards-compatible versions of `USR_SMFMF` data.
 It includes compressed song (in what format? citation needed) and various metadata in binary form.
 Unfortunately there was not enough time to investigate it further, but at least I managed to reverse engineer server-client communication between local client and Gracenote servers, which is used to identify your song.
 Had fun, but nothing new about `SMFMF`.